Wildfire north of Spokane burns 3 homes, forces evacuations

 KETTLE FALLS, Wash.
-(AP) — A wildfire burning north of Spokane destroyed at least three homes and threatens over 100 more.
+(AP) — A wildfire burning north of Spokane destroyed at least three homes and threatens over one hundred more.

-The Spokesman-Review reports that Boyd’s fire, which started Saturday near Kettle Falls, quickly moved up a slope away from the city and grew Monday morning to about 3 square miles (8 square kilometers).
+The Spokesman-Review reports that Boyd’s fire which started Saturday near Kettle Falls quickly moved up a slope away from the city and grew Monday morning to about 3 square miles (8 square kilometers).

 Mandatory evacuations were in place Monday and the Red Cross had set up a shelter at Kettle Falls High School.